tobyking3/viking-wars/lectures/lecture5/PITCHME.md

 - Speed depends on use case
 - Harder to get "right"
 - Extends to n dimensions
-- Works only as broadphase
+- Works only as broad phase

 ---